by Gabe Vargas

 More complicated parts, such as engines and transmissions, carry a higher risk.
 These are the parts that you cannot fully test until they’re already running in your vehicle.
 In cases like these, you want to look for parts that came from cars involved in unrelated physical collisions.
 That is, make sure the parts you purchase were not involved in decommissioning the vehicle.

 And remember, many of the utilities and appliances you use in your daily life have also come from retired vehicles.
-The materials which compose these products have gone through a rigorous process of deconstruction, reconstruction, and assembly.
+The materials that compose these products have gone through a rigorous deconstruction, reconstruction, and assembly process.
 It is the responsibility of auto recyclers to make sure the parts they take in are put to good use.

 Then What Am I Waiting For?